CRC: Fully General Model of Confidential Remote Computing: Co-Evolution of Requirements and Solutions through Five Entities

-\textbf{Secure Loader:} A \emph{Confidential Remote Computing} application may require a secure code loader for loading code into the trusted execution environment.
-TPM offers fixed functionalities for system software.
-A separate software-based code loader in a system may be assisted by TPM.
+\textbf{Secure Loader:} A \emph{\acrlong{crc}} application may require a secure code loader for loading code into the trusted execution environment. \acrshort{tpm} offers fixed functionalities for system software.
+A separate software-based code loader in a system may be assisted by \acrshort{tpm}\@.
 Trustzone developers must load the initial secure-world code themselves, and they can fetch other code later on.
 They may place keys into the protected storage of Trustzone, which are required to load a secret code securely~\cite{ARM2009}.
 However, this may not scale for multiple code providers to cooperate yet.
-In the case of Intel's SGX, untrusted components are free to load any software into the enclave, but attestation mechanisms allow users to verify the content of an enclave before proceeding with execution.
+In the case of Intel's \acrshort{sgx}, untrusted components are free to load any software into the enclave, but attestation mechanisms allow users to verify the content of an enclave before proceeding with execution.
 Attestation mechanisms utilise the binary hash of the enclave, compromising all secrecy of enclave code itself.
 Initially, there was no secure loader for the enclaves.
-Currently, Intel's SGX SDK~\cite{SGXdevGuide21,SGXenclaveWritingGuide} offers integrated features as well as third-party solutions for secure code loaders.
+Currently, Intel's \acrshort{sgx} SDK~\cite{SGXdevGuide21,SGXenclaveWritingGuide} offers integrated features as well as third-party solutions for secure code loaders.
 However, this raises other issues such as lack of property-based attestation and malicious secret behaviour in enclaves.

-\textbf{Maturity:} A hardware candidate for \emph{Confidential Remote Computing} should be mature enough to be a valid choice for commercial applications.
-TPM is the most accepted trusted hardware solution among current commodity systems, and it provides secure solutions for Root of Trust for Storage~(RoTS) and Root of Trust for Reporting~(RoTR)~\cite{tpmSpec}.
+\textbf{Maturity:} A hardware candidate for \emph{\acrlong{crc}} should be mature enough to be a valid choice for commercial applications. \acrshort{tpm} is the most accepted trusted hardware solution among current commodity systems, and it provides secure solutions for \acrlong{rts} and \acrlong{rtr}~\cite{tpmSpec}.
 ARM Trustzone is another mature technology, widely deployed in most of the current mobile devices~\cite{Alves2004}.
-At the time of writing, Intel's SGX technology seems to require additional time to obtain the maturity necessary for enterprise-level solutions.
+At the time of writing, Intel's \acrshort{sgx} technology seems to require additional time to obtain the maturity necessary for enterprise-level solutions.